gigi-codes/warehouse_density/David/README.md

         - these include industry codes, which could allow us to filter out the storage facilities
         - I'm glad it made this green in jupyter because it's important.
     - [Census Industry Classifications](https://www2.census.gov/programs-surveys/cbp/technical-documentation/reference/naics-descriptions/naics2017.txt)

 - combine the data sets by tract
 - get statistics by types, groupbys. pivot table?

 ---
+---
+4/15
+---

+- quick meet -- G will poke around the FTP server and API
+- census industry codes
+    - added naics2017.txt to raw_data
+    - saved a copy as naics2017_UTF8.txt to read
+    - making a new notebook, NAICS, to look at it for some reason.
+It's practice.